jingedawang/AIConsciousnessWatch/Report-en.md

 This number indicates that evaluating AI with neuroscience consciousness theories, existing research supports AI having consciousness at approximately 37.75%.
 Please note that this number has no empirical value, and the calculation process contains substantial subjective judgment—please refer cautiously.

-#### Level 3: Artificial Psychology Level — The Functions and Behaviors of Consciousness
+#### 6.3 Psychology Level: The Functions and Behaviors of Consciousness

 This level accounts for 40% of the entire framework.